-Title No How appointed Term Notes Chair Rotated amongst the External Members and the Manager of Academic Affairs Ongoing External Members will usually step down following 3 years on the Academic Council but may be asked to extend for a year.
-The Manager of Academic Affairs is Ex- officio.
-College Director 1 Ex-officio Ongoing Assistant College Director (Vice chairperson) 1 Ex-officio Ongoing Course Directors 4 Ex-officio Ongoing Any new future CD posts will also sit on Council Manager of Academic Affairs 1 Ex-officio Ongoing Tutor Representative 1 Elected by fellow tutors 2 years Student Representative 1 Elected by student body 2 years External Academics: Governance Profile QA profile HE profile FE profile 4 By nomination and approval of AC 3 years In exceptional circumstances external board members may be invited to extend their term Secretary 1 Ex-officio Ongoing In attendance Non-voting
+Title No How appointed Term Notes

+Chair 1 Rotated amongst the Ongoing External Members will

+of External Members usually step down

+4 and the Head of following 3 years on the

+Quality & Academic Academic Council but

+Affairs may be asked to extend

+for a year.

+The Head of Quality &

+Academic Affairs is Ex-

+officio.

+College Director 1 Ex-officio Ongoing

+Assistant College Director 1 Ex-officio Ongoing

+(Vice chairperson)

+Programme Directors 4 Ex-officio Ongoing Any new future PD

+posts will also sit on

+Council

+Head of Quality & Academic 1 Ex-officio Ongoing

+Affairs

+Tutor Representative 1 Elected by fellow 2 years

+tutors

+Student Representative 1 Elected by student 2 years

+body

+External Academics: 4 By nomination and 3 years In exceptional

+Governance Profile approval of AC circumstances external

+QA profile board members may be

+HE profile invited to extend their

+FE profile term

+Secretary 1 Ex-officio Ongoing In attendance

+Non-voting